Marcelo-Barella/Agentic-Browser-AI/README.md

 For support and questions:
 - Create an issue on GitHub
-- Check the documentation
+- Check the comprehensive documentation
 - Review the system status reports
+- Consult the testing framework documentation

 ---

 **Built with ❤️ for the Cursor IDE community**